pcaro90/twcaldav/README.md

 > to be alive.
 >
 > Also, this program may destroy your data (not because it was made by robots).
-> Always use `--dry-run` before sync'ing anything important.
+> Always use `--dry-run` before syncing anything important.

 ## Features

 - 🔄 **Bidirectional Sync** - Changes propagate both ways (TaskWarrior ↔
   CalDAV).
-- **No sync database** - CalDAV UID is stored as a TaskWarrior [UDA](https://taskwarrior.org/docs/udas/), so there is no need for an intermediate sync database.
+- 💾 **No Sync Database** - CalDAV UID is stored as a TaskWarrior [UDA](https://taskwarrior.org/docs/udas/), so there is no need for an intermediate sync database.
 - 🖥️ **Multi-Client Support** - Multiple TaskWarrior instances can sync against the same CalDAV server.
-- 🎯 **Project Mapping** - One TaskWarrior project is mapped to one CalDAV calendar.
+- 🎯 **Project Mapping** - One TaskWarrior project maps to one CalDAV calendar.
-- 🔍 **LWW Sync** - Timestamp-based conflict resolution.
+- 🔍 **LWW Conflict Resolution** - Timestamp-based conflict resolution.
 Last Write Wins.
 - 🧪 **Dry Run Mode** - Preview changes before syncing.
-- ✅ **Comprehensive Tests** - Several unit tests, plus integration tests performed in Docker, to replicate actual usage.
+- ✅ **Comprehensive Tests** - Extensive unit tests, plus integration tests performed in Docker to replicate actual usage.

 ## Installation